 Infrastructure development is increasingly being used as a way to support the wide-ranging health and wellbeing needs of target communities.
 But few projects directly involve children and young people with other stakeholders as key contributors to decision-making.

 Children and young people have increasingly complex health and wellbeing needs and there are insufficient spaces and services to meet demand.
-Researchers at Queensland University of Technology tackle this issue by involving children and young people in the design of wellbeing infrastructure project.
+Researchers at Queensland University of Technology tackle this issue by involving children and young people in the design of a wellbeing infrastructure project.

 Place-based approaches refer to connecting infrastructure decision-making with the needs of a local community.
 It takes a cross-sectoral view of the interrelated infrastructure and amenity needs of a place, and identifies how these should be delivered.